CPAWSSA/XolaWebhookHandler/README.md

 In top right header, you put in the api key

 Once you have all this, click on try it, it will give you response status of 201 and it will subscribe to webhook.

-Now

-- Set the URL to http://localhost:8000/webhook.
-- Select the POST method.
-- Add a JSON payload in the request body.
-- Set the Content-Type header to application/json.
-- Send the request and verify the response.